Sibylle-R/it-support-homelab/README.md

 and user management scenarios.

 Notes:
-The client setup took a bit longer due to TPM requirements in Hyper-V
+The client setup took a bit longer due to TPM requirements in Hyper-V and also since Windows 11 wants you to connect isntantly to the internet
+I had to use a small workaround.
+OOBE\BYPASSNRO

 ## What I learned